-The Office of Inspector General (OIG) for the United States of America released a report on January 8, 2014 detailing findings from their study to determine if the Center for Medicare and Medicaid Services’ (CMS) contractors have adopted mechanisms to identify and address certain EHR vulnerabilities.
-The EHR vulnerabilities, at the heart of the study, were those that may increase the likelihood of fraudulent claims or improper payments.
+The Office of Inspector General (OIG) for the U.S. released a report on January 8, 2014.
+In it, detailed findings were included from their study on the Center for Medicare and Medicaid Services’ (CMS).
+The purposes of the study was to review if CMS contractors had adopted mechanisms to identify and address certain electronic health records (EHR) vulnerabilities.
+The concerns, at the heart of the study, were those that may increase the likelihood of fraudulent claims or improper payments.

 A few key areas highlighted by the OIG regarding EHRs include:

 1. Copy and Paste Functionality.
 This can easily lead to inflated claims or duplicate claims.

 2. Auto-Population Functionality.
 This may potentially lead to inflated services or overstated complexities.